Mistral T-21: Design

 The boat has a draft of 5.10 ft with the centreboard extended and 1.16 ft with it retracted, allowing beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and manoeuvring.

-The design has sleeping accommodation for four people, with a single berth in the bow cabin, a drop down table tat converts to a double berth in the main cabin and a quarter berth on the port side, under the cockpit.
+The design has sleeping accommodation for four people, with a single berth in the bow cabin, a drop down table that converts to a double berth in the main cabin and a quarter berth on the port side, under the cockpit.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink.
 The head is located in the bow cabin on the starboard side.
 Cabin headroom is 56 in.

 The design has a PHRF racing average handicap of 234 and a hull speed of 5.79 kn.

 Operational history

 In a 2010 review Steve Henkel wrote, "best features: Her layout is very intriguing for a mere 21-footer, encompassing at least two single berths and a double, a dinette, a hanging locker, and a head that, though lacking a door, is virtually 'enclosed' in the forepeak, (The literature we have says she has berths for five, but we can't find the fifth one.)
 With her fully retracting high-aspect centerboard, and drawing only 1' 2" with the board up, she should be easy to launch and retrieve from a trailer.
 Worst features: The drawings seem to indicate that the centerboard is relatively light, perhaps 100 to 200 pounds at most.
 If so, the ballast, which is reported to be 750 pounds, must be located not far below the waterline, which would seem to make it relatively ineffective."